mohamedsaif/IntelligentExperiences.OnContainers/guide/04-iot/README.md

 ![banner](assets/banner.png)

-# IoT Hub and IoT Edge Device
+# IoT Hub IoT Device and IoT Edge Device

 Azure IoT Hub is a managed service, hosted in the cloud, that acts as a central message hub for bi-directional communication between your IoT application and the devices it manages.
 You can use Azure IoT Hub to build